 CoSchedule makes it much easier.
 You post planned content in an actual calendar, where you can assign tasks, view current status, and even write the post itself.
 You can also schedule it for social media updates.

-3. Have Content Ideas Discovered & Written Down for You: Contentop
+3. Have Content Ideas Discovered & Written Down for You: MyBlogU

 Get ready for the future, because it is here.
-Contentop is an A.I based writing tool that helps cut your time spent on blog posts in half.
-It provides the framework that acts as your first draft.
+MyBlogU is a community-driven tool that helps cut your time spent on blog posts in half.
+It helps you collect contributions from the industry experts to build your content around them.
 You put down your ideas, and it helps to solidify them into a working product.

 Cool, simple, insanely useful, and a must for anyone with a blog.
-It may only be a beta tool, but it is one you want to get subscribed to.
-Go to their site for your invite, and start improving your blog post writing, with more free time at the end of it.
+Go to their site, and start improving your blog post writing, with more free time at the end of it.

 4. Improve Your Grammar: Grammarly

 The perfect editing tool, Grammarly doesn’t just catch spelling and basic grammatical errors.
 It can help reshape the entire piece, letting you know when something is in a passive tone, using superfluous words, and more.